 From a procurement perspective, the Consortium Agreement and the cooperation between public authorities which it represents means that it’s not a public services contract within the scope of the Directive.
 The Member Boards benefit from the Hamburg Waste and Teckal exemptions.
 As such the Member Boards do not need to periodically tender for the services they receive from their own Consortium, in order to comply with the Public Contracts Regulations.
 Instead the Member Boards ensure that they are getting value for money from their own Consortium by exercising structural and functional control over the CMC’s decision making and by benchmarking performance against Key Performance Indicators that have been developed specifically for IDBs by DEFRA.

 In terms of Financial Reporting the WMA is a JANE (Joint Arrangement Non Entity), which means that the Government has no power to appoint an auditor to carry out an external audit of the WMAs Financial Statements.
-The Member Boards therefore decided to have the WMAs Annual Accounts audited by an independent firm of Chartered Accountants, in order to provide each Board in the Alliance and their stakeholders with the assurance that, amongst other things, they are paying their fair share of the costs, as set out in the Consortium Agreement.
+The Member Boards therefore decided to have the WMAs Annual Accounts audited each year by an independent Auditor, in order to provide each Board in the Alliance with the assurance that, amongst other things, they are paying their fair share of the costs, as set out in the Consortium Agreement.
 It is important to note that each Member Board continues to have its own Accounts audited by an Independently Appointed External Auditor.

 Control of the WMA

 The WMA is controlled by the Member Boards through the CMC, which meet at least 4 times a year.
 Each Member Board is entitled to appoint 3 representatives onto the CMC and has equal voting rights.
 Each Member Board scrutinises and provides feedback on the delegated decisions taken by the CMC and on the various reports considered by the CMC that informed those decisions.
 Each Member Board then mandates its representatives before the CMC next meet, so that the Committee can address any matters which have been raised by the Member Boards directly.

 The WMA has no remit to do any of the following for its Member Boards: